 Prior to joining LCRA, Wilson was executive director of the Texas Department of Transportation.
 Under the direction of the Texas Transportation Commission, he managed, directed and implemented TxDOT policies, programs and operating strategies.
 He also represented TxDOT before the Texas Legislature and other entities.
 Before joining TxDOT in 2011, Wilson served as senior vice president of Public Affairs and as a corporate officer for Luminant, Texas' largest electric generation company.
 In 2007, then-Gov. Rick Perry appointed Wilson as Texas' 106th Secretary of State.
 In that position, he was the chief elections officer and the chief international protocol officer for Texas.
 Wilson also served as chair of the Governor's Competitiveness Council and on the Texas Border Security Council.

-Wilson serves as the chair-elect of the Board of Directors of the Austin Chamber of Commerce, in addition to serving on the chamber’s executive committee and as chair of the chamber's Opportunity Austin initiative.
-Wilson also serves on the boards of the Large Public Power Council, Texas Public Power Association, Power Across Texas, Texas Water Conservation Association and Hardin-Simmons University.
+Wilson serves as the chair of the Board of Directors of the Austin Chamber of Commerce, in addition to serving on the chamber's executive committee.
+He served as past chair of the chamber's Opportunity Austin initiative.
+Wilson also serves on the boards of the Large Public Power Council, Texas Public Power Association and Hardin-Simmons University.
 Wilson has a Master of Business Administration from Southern Methodist University and a bachelor's degree from Hardin-Simmons University.

 Chief of Staff